Articles on: Layers

 An Editable Large Scene Number From a Copied Info Layer

-πŸ“ NOTE: When you duplicate an Info Layer to make it editable, changing that Info Layer type's appearance settings will not affect the editable copy of that layer.
-You'll need to regenerate that layer and duplicate it again to apply the updated customizations.
+📝 NOTE: When you duplicate an Info Layer to make it editable, changing that Info Layer type's appearance settings won't affect the editable copy.
+To apply updated customizations, regenerate the layer and duplicate it again.

 What's Next